leapcode/bitmask-dev/src/leap/bitmask/vpn/README.rst

 certificate).
 However, I prefer to test it manually before hiding it from the CLI.

-The UI integration should follow soon.
+0.10 version uses this basic API, further releases will automate getting the certificates, validation, renewal etc.

-Meanwhile, please report any bugs you find with its expected behavior.
+Please report any bugs you find with its expected behavior, either using the cli or the gui.